arielf/cuts/README.md

 The most notable remaining issues with `cuts` are (IMHO):

  - Ranges going from positive to negative offsets, e.g. 2--3 are interpreted as in reverse order (because 2 > -3).
    The result is a wrapped-around the beginning index-set This is good because is consistent with the symmetric wrap-around-the-end case of say, -3-2.
 OTOH: it is bad because it is not the natural human-way of interpreting negative indexes as being higher (near the end of the line).

  - Speed (vs compiled C)

  - Unexpected results if your data has tabs, spaces, and/or commas within fields.
 This is a deliberate design decision (optimize for the most common case.) that can be easily worked-around.
    If you don't like the default, you can either:
   - Pass a different delimiter using: -d 'regexp'
   - Make your choice permanent via the personal config file `~/.cuts.pl` and the `$ICS` (Input Column Separator) variable.

 ## Other thoughts & notes

-Should I extend the default `$ICS` to also cover `:`, `;`?
+#### Should the default `$ICS` be extended?

+To also cover `:`, `;`?

 Other punctuation chars?

 I am not sure.
 For some people who regularly use data-sets with these chars as delimiters, it makes sense, but for the vast majority of users, the current simple (and minimalistic) default should work well.

-Why do I support the `filename:colno` syntax? you may ask.
+#### Why do I support the `filename:colno` syntax?

 It seems redundant (since `filename colno` works just as well.)
 The reason is that sometimes you may have files named `1`, `2` etc.
 This introduces an ambiguity: are these arguments files or column numbers?